kappnav/design/APIs.md

 - namespace is optional.
 If omitted, applications across all namespaces are returned.

-  **New for {k}AppNav x.y.z
+  **New for {k}AppNav x.y.z**

-- locale is optional.
+- locale specifies the caller's requested lanuage for translation of translatable fields.
+It is optional.
 The value is a locale value in language_country format.
 Default value is "en_US".
 The locale value is used to translate the text and description values of the actions in the return value's action-map: field.

 **Return Value**